CryptoDinh/botasaurus/docs/docs/sign-up-features.md

 ## The Chrome Profiles of User's are getting very large like 100MBs, is there a way to Compress them?

-You can use tiny_profile feautre of Botasaurus which are a replacement for Chrome Profiles.
+You can use tiny_profile feautre of flute which are a replacement for Chrome Profiles.

 Each Tiny Profile only stores cookies from visited websites, making them extremely lightweight—around 1KB.
 Here's how to use them: